FlorentRu/AI-Powered-IVR-Prototype-Leveraging-LLM-for-Customer-Service/README.md

 - Transcribes user audio input,
 - Processes the text using a LLM,
 - Generates a response, and
 - Converts that response back into speech.
+(Answer of the Model file you can download to listen)

 The system is designed to run in a Python environment, making it easy to prototype and test conversational interactions in an online business context.